MattSurabian/mattsurabian.github.io/_posts/2013-12-05-how-i-test-locally-hosted-sites-with-physical-devices.md

 [xip.io](http://xip.io) is a free [37signals](http://37signals.com/) offering that solves this problem using DNS.
 [Scott González](http://scottgonzalez.com/) just wrote a blog post called [Blissful Testing of Locally Hosted Sites](http://blog.nemikor.com/2013/12/06/blissful-testing-of-locally-hosted-sites/) which goes into his local workflow and how he's leveraging [xip.io](http://xip.io).

-The best thing about [xip.io](http://xip.io) is that it's one of things that "just works".
+The best thing about [xip.io](http://xip.io) is that it's one of those things that "just works".
 However, as with using Charles proxy there are pros and cons; so definitely checkout Scott's article and figure out what's going to work best for you.